 There is also an excellent café with a fantastic outlook, and a very good gift shop selling unique and locally made arts and crafts.

 An escape room is an adventure with a mix of physical objects, puzzles and riddles thrown in that must be solved in a specified timeframe before you can ‘escape’.
 Some escape rooms also use virtual reality settings to enhance the experience.

 As a group, you must work effectively together to solve the puzzle.
 Escape rooms are challenging and fun at the same time, and are often used for team building, but they are also great fun for families with teenagers or young adults.

 If you’re looking for something to do in Norfolk on a rainy day, a party venue for kids or an interactive family activity, then an escape room in Norwich makes a great option.

 RELATED POST: Escape Rooms Norwich: Vector VR Review

 Have Fun at Bowling House

-One of three bowling alleys in Norwich, Bowling House is a little different as it is also a cocktail bar, karaoke venue and restaurant, that just happens to be a ten pin bowling alley!
+One of three bowling alleys in Norwich, Bowling House is a little different as it is also a cocktail bar, karaoke venue and restaurant, that just happens to be a ten-pin bowling alley!

 Chill in the Plantation Garden

-With lush green planting, Gothic features, an Italianate terrace, woodland walkways and a gorgeous greenhouse, this is one of the best things to do in Norwich city centre to enjoy a spot of peace and tranquility.
+With lush green planting, Gothic features, an Italianate terrace, woodland walkways and a gorgeous greenhouse, this is one of the best things to do in Norwich city centre to enjoy a spot of peace and tranquillity.